RealityBending/DoggoNogoValidation/documents/preregistration.md

 -->

 Depending on the final sample size, we might look at the relationship between demographic variables and processing speed.

+A second aim is to optimize the new task by assessing the optimal parameter values (number of trials and ISI range) for a robust yet efficient measure.
+This will be achieved by modeling the effect of ISI on RT, as well as investigating the "convergence" of performance indices (e.g., mean RT) as a function of the number of trials.

 ## Other